AroenvR/nestjs-demo/README.md

 │   ├── controllers/    # HTTP request handlers routing requests to the application's services.
 │   ├── decorators/     # Custom decorators for Swagger documentation and request routing for Controllers.
 │   ├── dtos/           # Data Transfer Objects that define data structures and handle validation.
-│   ├── filters/        # Exception filters for consistent error handling across the application.
+│   ├── filters/        # Exception filters for capturing and handling endpoint errors.
 │   ├── guards/         # Guards to enforce authorization and endpoint protection.
 │   ├── interceptors/   # Interceptors for transforming data or handling response customization.
 │   ├── middleware/     # Middleware for request processing (logging, timing, etc.).
 │   ├── modules/        # Modules handle Denpendency Injection and expose their respective Controllers.
 │   └── strategies/     # Passport strategies for encapsulating user authentication.
 │
-└── main.ts             # The application entry point where the NestJS app is bootstrapped.
+└── main.ts             # The application's entry point where the NestJS app is bootstrapped.
 ```

 ## My development setup